vuejs/rfcs/active-rfcs/0000-function-api.md

 ### Options deprecated by other RFCs

-> These options will only be available in the compatibility build of 3.0.
+> There are a number of additional options that are deprecated by other RFCs.
+These options will likely be supported via a compatibility plugin.
+They are not strictly related to this RFC, but we are listing them here for completeness.

 - `el`